vatlidak/cucs-sea-hmwk1/README.md

 * tests/test.txt: A demo test file

 ## Notes - Conventions
-Any user appearing either in the user definitioin portion or in the operations should have a dedicated home folder except for one case: when the user tries to create his or her home folder for the first time.
+Any user appearing either in the user definitioin portion should have a dedicated home folder except for one case: when the user tries to create his or her home folder for the first time.

-Since to every file created in the user definition portion  we append an "*.* r" ACL, any "READ user.group filename command" for a filename in the operations portion will always be valid -- unless an explicit ACL update changing the ACLs of a filename preceeds the READ command.

 In the operations portion the commands "[CREATE|ACL] user.group filename" do not append an ACL "user.group rw" unlike what happens in the user definition portion (Steve's Mail -- last night -- specifies that files created in the user definition portion will have an ACL "user.group").
 In order for ACLs